 How to Select a Label Supplier

-A label is not just label!
-There are a number of considerations to take into account when selecting the right label supplier for your product.
-The label is your brand and it must perform throughout the life of the product, from production, through distribution, and after consumer purchase.
-Here are some areas to consider when creating your lablels.
+A label is not just a label!
+Selecting the right label supplier for your product depends on your needs.
+The label is your brand, and it must perform throughout the life of the product, from production, through distribution, and after consumer purchase.
+Here are some areas to consider when creating your labels.

-Handling and Storage - Products stored in a refrigerated, freezer or wet environment will require a specific type of material and adhesive.
-It is best to work with a supplier who has experience with your product type and how the product will be packaged, handled and stored.
+Handling and Storage - Products stored in refrigerated, freezer, and wet environments will require a specific type of material and adhesive.
+It is best to work with a supplier who has experience with your product type and how the product will be packaged, handled, and stored.

-Label shape - suppliers may be able to offer a selection of common label and shapes to save the cost of cutting dies.
+Label shape - suppliers may be able to offer a selection of common labels and shapes to save the cost of cutting dies.

-Design - If label enhancements such as embossing and/or foil stamping are required, ensure the supplier has experience and can produce to the design requirements.
+Design - If label enhancements such as embossing and foil stamping are required, ensure the supplier has the experience and can produce to the design requirements.
 It is not unusual for printers to utilize a secondary supplier for these special applications.

-Quality – not only do you need to consider the print quality on the label but also the colour consistency from order to order.
-Suppliers should be able to explain how they ensure your labels will look the same each and every time you order.
+Quality – Not only do you need to consider the print quality on the label but also the colour consistency from order to order.
+Suppliers should be able to explain how they ensure your labels will look the same every time you order.

-Sustainability and Safety – Understanding how the package will be handled in the distribution system and after consumer use is important to selecting the type of material and adhesive.
-For example, you may need tamper evident labels with a permanent adhesive or removable labels with a release adhesive for bottles that will be washed and reused.
+Sustainability and Safety – Understanding how the package is handled in the distribution system and after consumer use is essential to select the type of material and adhesive.
+For example, for reusable bottles and containers, you may need tamper evident labels with a permanent adhesive or removable labels with a release adhesive.

-Price – Suppliers are equipped differently so pricing may differ even for similar labels.
-Ensure the price meets your budget but remember this is your brand.
+Price – Suppliers have different types of printing presses and processes resulting in varying levels of pricing for similar labels.
+Ensure the price meets your budget, but remember this is your brand.
 The label must perform.

-Lead-time - ensure the supplier is able to meet the service requirements of the product.
-Consider time to make design revisions, lead-time for the labels and raw material, etc.
+Lead-time - ensure the supplier meets the service requirements of the product.
+Consider time to make design revisions, lead-time for the labels, and raw material, etc.